 - Get referrals:

 The reason you are hiring a contractor is to manage the building of your home.
 That means a lot of things is on the line.
 First of all, you will be handing over A LOT of money to this person and asking them to manage it responsibly.
 They will also be overseeing the structure of your home so you want someone who will make sure it is done right and wants to do it the best.
 They will also be someone you are in contact with for a while.
 You won’t just be hanging for the 6-12 months of your home building, but afterward, as little things come up you might have to give them a call to either get you in touch with the right person to help fix it and so on.
 The best way to get a good start on who you should hire should come from those you trust most.
 You may want to consider asking friends who work in the building industry who they would have build their home.
 We also asked our loan office who they enjoyed working with as well.
 All of these people can give you insight into someone’s working style to quality of work to handling of money.
 If you don’t know anyone, ask the builder for references and people you can ask about their service.
+You may also use background checking to make sure that you hire a reliable one, just simply check the web to learn how.

 - Don’t just go off aesthetics: